 Selected metadata of interest, in this case we are interested in

-investigating the presence of Estrogen Receptor (ER) vs
+investigating the effect of presence of Estrogen Receptor (ER) vs

-absence.
-After selecting metadata, the next step is to compute design matrix and select DE analysis
+selecting metadata, compute design matrix and select DE analysis

 algorithm by running SetupDesignMatrix